 While no quilting app will yet replace robust software like Electric Quilt 8, apps are still super handy on your phone or tablet.

-Some work on both Android and iOS operating systems, while others are exclusive to either the Google Play Store or Apple App Store.
+Some work on Android and iOS operating systems, while others are exclusive to either the Google Play Store or Apple App Store.
 Also, some apps work only on iPad, whereas others work on iPhones also.

 Lastly, if you want more than just a quilting app for your phone, check out these free online quilt design software to use on your computer.
 For me, phone apps are easier to use than computer-based programs, but they don’t have as many features.